-- Coaching and mentoring from management by asking questions, not telling workers what to do and how to improve
+- Coaching and mentoring from management by asking questions through humble inquiry, not telling workers what to do and how to improve

 - Allow time for workers daily or weekly to improve their processes (work on the process, not in the process)

 - Problems are not viewed negatively, but instead opportunities to improve.
 Establish a “problems first” culture

 - Failure should be welcomed, it is a chance for workers to learn from their experiments and ideas

-- Make decisions based on long term results that optimize the overall system for the customer, not short term results for isolated processes (eliminate sub optimization)
+- Make decisions based on long term results that optimize the overall system for the customer (systems thinking), not short term results for isolated processes (eliminate sub optimization)